vietvo89/SAFEGuard_project/README.md

 ## README

-This is for releasing the source code of the paper [SAFEGuard: Detect Optimization-Based Jailbreak Atacks Through Harmful Semantic Analysis and Fluency Measurement](https://openreview.net/pdf?id=ZTwVGteRd9)
+This is for releasing the source code of the paper [SAFEGuard: Detect Optimization-Based Jailbreak Attacks Through Harmful Semantic Analysis and Fluency Measurement](https://arxiv.org/html/2609.05850v1)

 ### Abstract